|

 Integrity assured |

-to be overlooked, that the same fountain cannot send forth both sweet waters
+is not to be overlooked, that the same fountain cannot send forth both sweet

-and bitter.
-The higher your attainment in the Science of mental healing and
+waters and bitter.
+The higher your attainment in the Science of mental healing

 influence mankind adverse to its highest hope and achievement. |